Destinations » Asia » Middle East »

 name likely comes from the town of Zubara, which was historically called Qatara.

-Qatar is a desert peninsula jutting in the Persian Gulf
+Qatar is a desert peninsula jutting into the Persian Gulf, which is seemingly inhospitable

 This dependency on outside products expanded with the discovery of oil in the 1930s.

-This highly sought after resource led to greater profits, but also growing needs in Qatar; workers were needed,
+Oil led to greater profits, but also growing needs in Qatar; workers were needed,

 The locals and foreigners alike are reliant on imported foods, goods, and even water,

 but their economy can support these needs as long as oil continues to be drilled.